Meet the team

 After gaining a BSc in Sports Science and a PGCE in Physical Education, I have taught PE for 19 Years in a range of Primary, Middle and Secondary Schools.
 I have been at TPS for the past 10 years, becoming Head of Girls’ Games in 2019.

-Head of Religious Studies and Teacher of History, Senior School
+Head of Boys' PE and Games, Preparatory and Senior School

 I was born and grew up in a small village in Essex, before moving to the Peterborough area in 2001, when my husband’s work relocated.
-I have been at TPS now for over seven years joining in March 2014, prior to TPS I worked in rehab psychiatry an adult mental health ward within the NHS, before undertaking my training and qualifications in Counselling and Psychotherapy.
+I have been at TPS since March 2014, prior to TPS I worked in rehab psychiatry an adult mental health ward within the NHS, before undertaking my training and qualifications in Counselling and Psychotherapy.
 Since graduating from The Sherwood Institute I have continued my professional development with more specialised training including play-based therapies which enhances my work with the younger years.

 Since the beginning of the COVID-19 pandemic, my role has adapted to focus on whole school wellbeing, and I am able to offer support to colleagues as I trained to work with both adults and young people.
-I am an active member of Peterborough Citizens within TPS, leading the Mental Health Youth Team, working with students from TPS and other senior schools across Peterborough, we are currently working on a national campaign with TPS students writing a speech that MP Paul Bristow read out in Parliament in November.
+I am an active member of Peterborough Citizens within TPS, leading the Mental Health Youth Team, working with students from TPS and other senior schools across Peterborough, and have worked on a national campaign with TPS students writing a speech that MP Paul Bristow read out in Parliament.

-Outside of TPS, I am Clinical Services Director for Young Peoples Counselling Service, which is a mental health charity covering many areas within Cambridgeshire, I also have a small private practice working mainly with young people aged 17-25yrs.
+Outside TPS, I am Clinical Services Director for Young Peoples Counselling Service, which is a mental health charity covering many areas within Cambridgeshire, I also have a small private practice working mainly with young people aged 17-25 yrs.